phimage/ApplicationGroupKit/README.md

 ```swift
 let appGroup = ApplicationGroup(identifier: "your.application.group.id")!
 ```
-You can choose the way the messages are transferred (File, NSUserDefaults, ...), see `MessengerType` enum.
+You can choose the way the messages are transferred (File, NSUserDefaults, FileCoordinator, ...), see `MessengerType` enum.
 ```swift
 let appGroup = ApplicationGroup(identifier: "your.application.group.id", messengerType: .UserDefaults)!
 ```